dyorg/slim-token-authentication/README.md

 # Slim Token Authentication

-It's a Token Authentication Middleware for Slim 3.0+.
+This is a Token Authentication Middleware for Slim 3.0+.
-This middleware was created to keep easy to implement custom authentication logic.
+This middleware was designed to maintain easy to implement token authentication with custom authenticator.

 ## Installing